skorhone/websphere-artemis/README.md

 # websphere-artemis
 This repository includes documentation and examples for integrating WebSphere Application Server Classic/Liberty with Apache ActiveMQ Artemis

 *Warning*: A lot of time has passed since this project was created.
 Jboss logging and activemq-artemis have been patched in recent versions.
-While I have not tested, I would expect that websphere has replaced customized commons-beansutils version.
+While I have not tested, I would expect that commons-beansutils version has been replaced in WebSphere.

 # WebSphere Application Server Classic Issues
 Websphere Application Server Classic has severe classloading issues.
 This chapter describes how these issues have been dealt with